 Exclusive inside story!
 Told for the first time!
 In the January issue of GOOD MORNING, the only radical humorous magazine in America!
 Also in this issue:

 Cartoons!
 Jokes!
 Unnatural History Notes!
 Pomes!

+Poor Fish Filosofy!

+Per Year \$3.50

-Poor Fish Filosofy !
-3 mos. \$1.00 Per Year \$3.50 15c per copy On sale at news-stands and at GOOD MORNING CO., INC., 7 East 15th St., N. Y. Room 507 will be the fate of two innocent men if does not interfere.
+3 mos. \$1.00

+15c per copy

+On sale at news-stands and at

+GOOD MORNING CO., INC., 7 East 15th St., N. Y. Room 507
-The ELECTRIC CHAIR

-LABOR

-NICOLA SACCO and BARTHOLOMEW VANZETTI, two Italian labor agitators, are being charged with robbery and murder, a crime which even the preliminary evidence proves they did not commit.

-This persecution is the direct result of race prejudice and the lawlessness of the Department of Justice, which cul-minated in the secret imprisonment and death of their friend Salsedo in New York.

-The Italians of New England have raised among themselves money for the defense of their comrades.
-This money is gone and they have no more.

-Money is urgently needed for investigations which are spreading even to Italy to secure proof of their innocence and to place the story of their frame-up before the workers of the country.

-Their defense is endorsed by the AMERICAN CIVIL LIB-ERTIES UNION, the WORKERS' DEFENSE UNION and nu-merous other American and Italian bodies.

-Among those actively engaged in the defense work are Elizabeth Gurley Flynn, Roger Baldwin, Robert Minor, Mary Heaton Vorse and many others.

-Send what you can to

-SACCO-VANZETTI DEFENSE COMMITTEE ALDINO FELICANI, Treas.

-32-34 Battery St.,

-Boston, Mass.

 Do you want to know the story of Alexander Berkman's life, his development, struggle for the Ideal, the Homestead strike, the blow at the tyrant, the first trial, fourteen years in the Pennsylvania penitentiary, and his resurrection?

 Then read

-PRISON MEMOIRS OF AN ANARCHIST VANDER RERKNAN
+PRISON MEMOIRS OF AN ANARCHIST

+KANDER

 Second edition just off the press.
 A remarkable book.
 Recognized as such by friend and foe.
 Literary critics consider it one of the most important contributions to the study of prison life and revolutionary psychology.

 William Marion Reedy said: "Berkman tells his story in a way that reminds you of Dostoyevsky and the oth-er great Russian realists."

 512 pages, illustrated. \$2.50; \$2.75 postpaid.

-M. E. FITZGERALD, Publisher 857 Broadway.
+M. E. FITZGERALD, Publisher

+857 Broadway,

+New York City

 ESPERANTO

 Have you ever stopped to think what a tremendous advantage an international language would be to the proletarian movement?
-The leading radicals of Europe, men like Barbusse, Rolland, McCabe and Henderson, as well as the Soviet Government, understand this very well and that is why they are supporting Esperanto.
+The leading radicals of Europe, men like Barbusse.
+Rolland, McCabe and Henderson, as well as the Soviet Government, understand this very well and that is why they are supporting Esperanto.

 The Metropolitan Esperanto Club is an organization of radicals, formed for the purpose of popularizing a single international language among the workers of this country.
 If you have vision and foresight we will gladly welcome your cooperation in our work.

 METROPOLITAN ESPERANTO CLUB

+138 West 13th Street,

+New York City

 Students of Esperanto at home will find our complete text book and dictionary a great help.
 The price is still \$1.50 post free, and 25c. more in Canada.
 Personal class instruction at the Rand School and in all principal cities; write for details.

+The

 ELECTRIC CHAIR

 will be the fate of two innocent men if

 LABOR

 does not interfere.

 NICOLA SACCO and BARTHOLOMEW VANZETTI, two Italian labor agitators, are being charged with robbery and murder, a crime which even the preliminary evidence proves they did not commit.

-This persecution is the direct result of race prejudice and the lawlessness of the Department of Justice, which culminated in the secret imprisonment and death of their friend Salsedo in New York.
+This persecution is the direct result of race prejudice and the lawlessness of the Department of Justice, which cul-minated in the secret imprisonment and death of their friend Salsedo in New York.
 The Italians of New England have raised among themselves money for the defense of their comrades.
 This money is gone and they have no more.
 Money is urgently needed for investigations which are spreading even to Italy to secure proof of their innocence and to place the story of their frame-up before the workers of the country.

-Their defense is endorsed by the AMERICAN CIVIL LIB-ERTIES UNION, the WORKERS' DEFENSE UNION and numerous other American and Italian bodies.
+Their defense is endorsed by the AMERICAN CIVIL LIB-ERTIES UNION, the WORKERS' DEFENSE UNION and nu-merous other American and Italian bodies.
 Among those actively engaged in the defense work are Elizabeth Gurley Flynn, Roger Baldwin, Robert Minor, Mary Heaton Vorse and many others.

-Send what you can to

-SACCO-VANZETTI DEFENSE COMMITTEE ALDINO FELICANI, Treas,

-32-34 Battery St.,
+Send what you can to SACCO-VANZETTI DEFENSE COMMITTEE ALDINO FELICANI, Treas.
+32-34 Battery St., Boston, Mass.

-Boston, Mass.

 "How ART YOUNG Swept The Country for HARDING!"
 Exclusive inside story!
 Told for the first time!
 In the January issue of GOOD MORNING, the only radical humorous magazine in America!
 Also in this issue: